Zachman Framework: Extended and modified frameworks

-Zachman Framework topics
+Topics

 Concept

 The basic idea behind the Zachman Framework is that the same complex thing or item can be described for different purposes in different ways using different types of descriptions (e.g., textual, graphical).
-The Zachman Framework provides the thirty-six necessary categories for completely describing anything; especially complex things like manufactured goods (e.g., appliances), constructed structures (e.g., buildings), and enterprises (e.g., the organization and all of its goals, people, and technologies).
+The Zachman Framework provides the thirty-six necessary categories for completely describing anything; especially complex things like manufactured goods (e.g., appliances), constructed structures (e.g., buildings), and enterprises (i.e., the organization and all of its goals, people, and technologies).
 The framework provides six different transformations of an abstract idea (not increasing in detail, but transforming) from six different perspectives.

 It allows different people to look at the same thing from different perspectives.
 This creates a holistic view of the environment, an important capability illustrated in the figure.

 Views of rows

 Each row represents a total view of the solution from a particular perspective.
 An upper row or perspective does not necessarily have a more comprehensive understanding of the whole than a lower perspective.
 Each row represents a distinct, unique perspective; however, the deliverables from each perspective must provide sufficient detail to define the solution at the level of perspective and must translate to the next lower row explicitly.

 Each perspective must take into account the requirements of the other perspectives and the restraint those perspectives impose.
 The constraints of each perspective are additive.
 For example, the constraints of higher rows affect the rows below.
 The constraints of lower rows can, but do not necessarily affect the higher rows.
 Understanding the requirements and constraints necessitates communication of knowledge and understanding from perspective to perspective.
 The Framework points the vertical direction for that communication between perspectives.

 The current version (3) of the Zachman Framework categorizes the rows as follows: